seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **CLOTEN**
 Die the death:
 When I have slain thee with my proper hand,
-I’ll follow those that even now fled hence,
+I'll follow those that even now fled hence,
-And on the gates of Lud’s-town set your heads:
+And on the gates of Lud's-town set your heads:
 Yield, rustic mountaineer.

 *Exeunt, fighting*